Sailias/cryptocoin_payable/README.md

 ### Update payments with the current price of BTC based on your currency

-BitcoinPayable also supports local currency conversions and BTC exchange rates.
+CryptocoinPayable also supports local currency conversions and BTC exchange rates.

 The `process_prices` rake task connects to api.bitcoinaverage.com to get the 24 hour weighted average of BTC for your specified currency.
 It then updates all payments that havent received an update in the last 30 minutes with the new value owing in BTC.